sanrom/nco-reactor-builder/README.md

 -s/--stationary/--disableMovement: Disables robot movement (also enables ghost mode) -I/--disableInvCheck: Disables the inventory check -p/--disablePrompts: Disables all prompts, defaulting reactor ID to 1.
 Useful for running programs into output files.
 If in an error state, will always exit the program
+-l/--pauseOnLayer: pauses the robot on each layer to allow manually filtering cells

 ## Color Status Codes